CMS Board of Directors

 The Story of

 Since 1927 Carmel Music Society has presented more than 600 major artists and ensembles from around the world.

 Please take a moment to view our entire 97-year concert history here.

-In 1927, Dene Denny and Hazel Watrous, two women who had recently moved to Carmel, decided to enhance the cultural life of the Monterey Peninsula by creating a local concert association.
+The CMS story begins in the early 1920s.
+Dene Denny and Hazel Watrous had recently moved to Carmel and established themselves as architects and decorators.
+To enhance the cultural life of the Monterey Peninsula they created a concert series.

-At that time in Carmel, music was becoming more popular.
-Local amateurs and professionals gave occasional concerts in small private and public venues.
+At that time in Carmel, local amateurs and professionals gave occasional classical music concerts in small private and public venues.
 Less frequently there were concerts by touring professionals, often sponsored by metropolitan booking agents and underwritten by wealthy patrons.
-Although several groups had tried, no one yet had established a concert series of dependable schedule, venue, or artistry.
+Although several local groups had tried, no one yet had established a concert series of dependable schedule, venue, or artistry.

-Dene and Hazel experimented by booking a few of their own concerts and events in 1925 and 1926 in their home and studio on North Dolores Street and also in the original Golden Bough Theater on Ocean Avenue.
-With these early events, the two visionary women laid the path for a rich tradition of classical music in Carmel.
+Dene and Hazel experimented by booking a few of their own concerts and events in 1925 and 1926 in their home on North Dolores Street, and also in Carmel's original Golden Bough Theatre on the southeast corner of Ocean Avenue and Monte Verde.
+By producing these early events, the two visionary women laid the path for a rich tradition of classical music in Carmel.

-In 1935, Carmel Music Society was the co-sponsor of the first Carmel Bach Festival.
+In 1935, Carmel Music Society co-sponsored the establishment of the Carmel Bach Festival.

-Musician and author David Gordon has recently published a major biography of the Denny-Watrous partnership.
-The 400-page book covers a century of history and contains nearly 300 vintage illustrations.
+In 2014, musician/author (and CMS webmaster) David Gordon published Carmel Impresarios, the definitive biography of the colorful Denny-Watrous partnership.
+The 400-page book covers a century of history and includes a detailed chronicle of the founding of Carmel Music Society and the Carmel Bach Festival.
+There are nearly 300 vintage illustrations and extensive reference material.
 Follow this link for more information.